-February: IBT joins with three other unions representing newspaper worked in the Newspaper Industry Coordinating Committee to combat union-busting in the newspaper industry.
+February: IBT joins with three other unions representing newspaper workers in the Newspaper Industry Coordinating Committee to combat union-busting in the newspaper industry.

-March 14: IBT settles with RICO suit with Department of Justice, Edward Lacey named independent administrator.
+March 14: IBT settles the RICO suit with Department of Justice; Edward Lacey is named independent administrator.

-April: Fifteen month long Ohio Overnite organizing campaign victorious.
+April: Fifteen-month-long Ohio Overnite organizing campaign is victorious.

-June: Retiree Affairs Department publishes paper and distributes a petition supporting universal health care funding.
+June: Retiree Affairs Department publishes a paper and distributes a petition supporting universal health care funding.

-January: GEB passes resolution in support of Persian Gulf War.
+January: GEB passes a resolution in support of the Persian Gulf War.

-May 10: Weldon Mathis announces that he will not seek re-election as GS-T.
+May 10: Weldon Mathis announces that he will not seek re-election as General Secretary-Treasurer.

-June: IBT holds its 24th International Convention at Orlando, FL, William McCarthy presiding; delegates nominate candidates for international office – Durham, Shea and Carey are candidates for GP; Leu, Ligurotis and Sever for GS-T.
+June: IBT holds its 24th International Convention at Orlando, FL, with William McCarthy presiding; delegates nominate candidates for international office: Durham, Shea and Carey are candidates for GP; Leu, Ligurotis and Sever for GS-T.

 September: October and November issues of The International Teamster carry ads in support of or opposition to various people who are running for international office.

-November: Ballots sent out to membership with December 10 deadline; November 2, International Teamsters Women’s Caucus formed in Boston.
+November: Ballots are sent out to membership with a December 10 deadline; International Teamsters Women’s Caucus is formed in Boston on November 2.

-December: Ron Carey elected GP, Tom Sever as GS-T.
+December: Ron Carey is elected GP, Tom Sever as GS-T.

-Diamond Walnut boycott launched as striking Diamond workers are permanently replaced.
+Diamond Walnut boycott is launched as striking Diamond workers are permanently replaced.

-February 1: Carey inaugurated GP at IBT in Washington DC.
+February 1: Carey is inaugurated as General President at IBT in Washington, D.C.